jumpinjackie/forge-e33-mod/design/RED.md

 4R
 Instant
 You may put a creature card from your hand onto the battlefield.
 That creature gains haste.
 Sacrifice that creature at the beginning of the next end step.
+---
+This only truly ends if you destroy the canvas, and that means stopping the final sliver of Verso's soul from painting.
+- Clea
 ```

 [card implementation](../custom/cards/e/entering_the_canvas.txt)